 Based on the cartoon, the series 1 Bravestarr toys were released in 1986, they actually hit the market a whole year before the cartoon did.
-The figures were quite large at 8″ tall and each figure had a unique action feature and at least one or more Kerium nuggets.
+The figures were quite large at 8″ tall and each figure had a unique action feature and at least one Kerium nugget.

-Unfortunately series 2 featuring Dingo Dan, Judge JB, Long Arm John, Rampage and the Starr Hawk vehicle were designed but never released.
+Unfortunately series 2 featuring Dingo Dan, Judge JB, Long Arm John, Rampage and the Starr Hawk vehicle were never released.

 The first and only series released had the following characters, play sets and vehicles: